Suicide Prevention

 How to Help Someone in Crisis

-Talk to them with care, and listen without judgment.
-Encourage contacting the 988 Suicide Crisis Lifeline for help.
+Speak to them with care, and listen without judgment.
+Encourage them to contact the 988 Suicide Crisis Lifeline for help.

 Effective communication and support strategies